Collaboration with Environmental Protection Administration Taiwan (EPAT)

 Explore our work with EPAT:

-- September 2015: EPA consulted with partners in Bangkok and Singapore on the AirNow-International (AirNow-I) program, a community of more than a dozen organizations sharing best practices on air quality monitoring.
+In 2014, EPA Taiwan joined AirNow-International (AirNow-I), a community of more than a dozen organizations sharing best practices on air quality monitoring.
 AirNow-International provides participating organizations with important local and regional air quality information.
-As a result of the meetings, several new organizations, including the Thailand Pollution Control Department, Bangkok Metropolitan Administration, Singapore National Environment Agency, and Jakarta Environment Management Agency, expressed interest in submitting data and other program activities, and are now planning to join the community of experts.
-EPA Taiwan joined AirNow-International in 2014.
+Together EPA and EPAT have introduced Asian countries to the program.
+As a result of EPAT-sponsored meetings in 2015, several new organizations, including the Thailand Pollution Control Department, Bangkok Metropolitan Administration, Singapore National Environment Agency, and Jakarta Environment Management Agency, expressed interest in submitting data and other program activities, and are planning to join the community of experts.

 - Kids Making Sense Exit